-Answer: The decisions are made by the members.
+Answer: The decisions are made by the members and the managers.
 A majority of the members, unless the operating agreement provides otherwise, for a LLC formed before July 1, 2010, is defined more than fifty percent of its membership interests based on each member's proportionate contribution to the capital of the LLC, as adjusted for contribution and withdrawals.

 How is it determined whether the LLC is is member managed?

 Answer: A LLC is member managed unless the articles of organization or the operating agreement provide otherwise.